Quantitative Stability of Optimal Transport Maps under Variations of the Target Measure: Gagliardo–Nirenberg type inequality for difference of convex functions

 \section{Gagliardo–Nirenberg type inequality for difference of convex functions}

-We prove here Proposition \ref{prop:bound-diff-convex-fns}, which allows to control the $\L^2$ distance between the gradients of Lipschitz convex functions with the $\L^2$ distance between the functions.
-It is a refinement of Theorem~3.5 in \cite{chazal2010boundary}, in which the upper bound uses the uniform distance between the function instead of the $\L^2$ distance.
-Proposition~\ref{prop:bound-diff-convex-fns} is first proven in dimension $d=1$ and on a segment (\cref{lemma:bound-diff-convex-fns}) and then generalized to higher dimensions using arguments from integral geometry (\cref{lemma:int-geom}).
+We prove here Proposition \ref{prop:bound-diff-convex-fns}, a sort of reverse Poincaré inequality which allows to control the $\L^2$ distance $\nr{\nabla u - \nabla v}_{\L^2(K, \Rsp^d)}$ between the gradients of Lipschitz convex functions $u,v$ using the $\L^2$ distance beween these functions $\nr{u - v}_{\L^2(K)}$.
+This proposition is a refinement of Theorem~3.5 in \cite{chazal2010boundary}, in which the upper bound involved the uniform distance $ \nr{u - v}_{\infty}$.
+Proposition~\ref{prop:bound-diff-convex-fns} is first proven in dimension $d=1$ and on a segment (\cref{lemma:bound-diff-convex-fns}) and then generalized to higher dimensions using arguments from integral geometry.

-\begin{remark}[Relation to the Gagliardo–Nirenberg inequality] Although the estimate of Proposition \ref{prop:bound-diff-convex-fns} resembles to a Gagliardo–Nirenberg inequality, the former cannot be deduced from it because the involved parameters are not admissible.
+\begin{remark}[Relation to the Gagliardo–Nirenberg inequality] Although the estimate of Proposition \ref{prop:bound-diff-convex-fns} resembles the Gagliardo–Nirenberg inequality, it cannot be deduced form it.
 More precisely, we note that without convexity of $u$ and $v$, the inequality in \eqref{eq:gn} does not hold.
-One can see this by taking $u=0$ and $v_n(x) = 1/n \sin(nx)$ on $K = [0,1]$. \end{remark}
+One can see this by taking $u=0$ and $v_n(x) = \frac1n \sin(nx)$ on $K = [0,1]$. \end{remark}